microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaDirectoryRoleMember.md

 ```

 ## Description
-the Add-EntraBetaDirectoryRoleMember cmdlet adds a member to an Azure Active Directory role.
+the Add-EntraBetaDirectoryRoleMember cmdlet Adds a member to an Azure Active Directory role.

 ## Examples